 Take your time and read each question carefully.
 Before you move on to the answer choices, take a moment to rephrase complicated questions in your head, identifying exactly what you’re being asked to find before selecting an answer.

-23. Don’t Choose an Answer Choice You’ve Never Heard Of
+21. Don’t Choose an Answer Choice You’ve Never Seen Before

-The only time you’d want to actually select an answer choice like this is in the event that you’ve eliminated all the other answer choices as ones you can categorically identify as incorrect—then selecting the only remaining option makes sense.
+The only time you’d want to actually select an answer choice like this is in the event that you’ve eliminated all the other answer choices as incorrect—then selecting the only remaining option makes sense.

 Bringing It All Together